smfo/whatILearntToday/.NET-C#/Entity framework core/setUp.md

 Its nessecary to specifiy the data provider to the project.
 This is done in the context class in the data project.
 The context class needs to extend DbContext.
+And it is here the DbSets that defines which table the user can directly interact with and query are set.

 For a local SQL server it looks like this:
 ```C#